-The theater known best as the Century Theatre originally opened as a 2,000 seat vaudeville house called the Miles Theatre in 1908, but it only lasted six years before closing.
+The theatre known best as the Century Theatre originally opened as a 1,100-seat vaudeville house called the Miles Theatre at its opening on December 28, 1908, but it only lasted six years before closing.
 It was designed by the architectural firm Kees & Colburn.

 In 1915, almost entirely rebuilt, it reopened as the Garrick Theatre, and was far more elegant than the Miles Theatre had been.
 Not only did it feature vaudeville and other live stage shows, but motion pictures as well.